Betar (ancient city): Research history

 In 1984, a trial excavation directed by David Ussishkin was conducted at Betar under the auspices of the Archaeological Staff Officer of Judea and Samaria, with assistance from the Institute of Archaeology at Tel Aviv University and the Israel Exploration Society.
 The excavation was carried out in response to illegal digging and damage caused by construction activity in the area.
 Excavations on the southern summit revealed a semi-circular fortification buttress and extensive fills of limestone chips and brown soil, interpreted as artificial embankments used in construction a defensive wall.
 On the southern slope, additional fortifications were exposed, including a rectangular tower and two more semi-circular buttresses.
 Walls constructed with ashlar stones were determined to be earlier than the Bar Kokhba fortifications, and possibly part of a public structure.
+In 2005–2006, another excavation was conducted under the auspices of the Archaeological Staff Officer of Judea and Samaria, this time led by Shahar Batz.
+His excavations showed that the fortifications were based both on earlier construction and on sections of a wall from the Middle Bronze and Iron Age periods, as is also known from Shiloh, Azekah, and Gezer.